adclz/vif/packages/docs/docs/en/concept/core.md

 ## In summary

-- Vif is a programming language built on top of typescript which generates [Structured text](https://en.wikipedia.org/wiki/Structured_text) code (or anything since anyone can build a compiler) for [Programmable Logic Controllers](https://en.wikipedia.org/wiki/Programmable_logic_controller "PLC").
+- Vif is a programming language built on top of typescript which generates a pseudocode in JSON representing a plc program.

+- This code can then be transformed into [Structured text](https://en.wikipedia.org/wiki/Structured_text) code (or anything since anyone can build a compiler) for [Programmable Logic Controllers](https://en.wikipedia.org/wiki/Programmable_logic_controller "PLC").

 - Vif uses advanced features of typescript type system to make sure your code is safe.